jhpyle/docassemble/_docs/installation.md

   active.
 * Press the "Register a new application" button.
 * Enter an "Application name" that describes your **docassemble** server.
-Interview authors will see this application name when [GitHub] asks them if they wish to grant your server access to their [GitHub] account.
+Interview developers will see this application name when [GitHub] asks them if they wish to grant your server access to their [GitHub] account.
 * Under "Homepage URL," enter the URL of your **docassemble** server.
 * If you want, enter an "Application description."
-Interview authors will see this when [GitHub] asks them if they wish to grant your server access to their [GitHub] account.
+Interview developers will see this when [GitHub] asks them if they wish to grant your server access to their [GitHub] account.
 * Under "Authorization callback URL," enter the URL for your server followed by `/github_oauth_callback`.
-So, if interview authors access the [Playground] at `https://docassemble.example.com/playground`, the callback URL will be `https://docassemble.example.com/github_oauth_callback`.
+So, if interview developers access the [Playground] at `https://docassemble.example.com/playground`, the callback URL will be `https://docassemble.example.com/github_oauth_callback`.
 This